IntuitionAmiga/MC64000/docs/bytecode/InstructionsDataMove.md

         fmovel.<s|d> <ea(s)>, <ea(d)>

-* Operand size refers to destination.
+* Operand size suffix refers to destination.
-* Source operand is interpreted as a signed 32-bit value and converted to floating point.
+* Source operand is interpreted and accessed as a signed 32-bit value and converted to floating point.
 * Loss of precision occurs when destination is 32-bit float.

 | Mnemonic | Bytecode | Ext 0 | ... | ... | ... |